y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - To accomplish this goal, the bootstrap program must locate the operating-system kernel and load it into memory.
   - THe occurrence of an event is usually signaled by an interrupt from either the hardware or the software.
 - Storage Structure
   - The CPU can load instructions only from memory, so any programs to run must be stored there.
-General-purpose computers run most of theire programs from rewritable memory, called main memory.
+General-purpose computers run most of their programs from rewritable memory, called main memory.
   - A typical instruction - execution cycle, as executed on a system with a von Neumann architecture, first fetches an instruction from memory and stores that instruction in the instruction register.
 The instruction is then decoded and may cause operands to be fetched from memory and stored in some internal register.
 After the instruction on the operands has been executed, the result may be stored back in memory.
   - The most common secandary-storage device is a magnetic disk, which provides storage for both programs and data.
   - The main differences among the various storage systems lie in speed, cost, size, and volatility.